Minoru Suzuki: Game Changer Wrestling (2018–present)

 On April 5, Suzuki made his debut at Game Changer Wrestling GCW Bloodsport, defeating Matt Riddle.
 He would return to Bloodsport the following year to face off with Josh Barnett.
 Suzuki was set to return to face Orange Cassidy at their annual "Spring Break" event in 2020 until that was cancelled by the COVID-19 pandemic.
 Suzuki would return to GCW in 2021 having matches with Jonathan Gresham, Homicide, Joey Janela, Chris Dickinson and Nick Gage.

 Suzuki would return to GCW in 2022, taking on Dickinson in a rematch at Bloodsport.
 This time losing the match by referee stoppage, his first loss in the promotion.
 He would return to GCW with victories over Effy, Blake Christian, Mike Bailey and 2 Cold Scorpio.

-Ring of Honor (2022–present)
+Ring of Honor (2022)

 At Ring of Honor's Supercard of Honor XV on April 1, 2022, Suzuki won the ROH World Television Championship after defeating Rhett Titus, winning his first championship in the United States.
-On the April 13, 2022 episode of AEW Dynamite, Suzuki's first reign Ring of Honor Television Champion ended after he lost the title to Samoa Joe.
+On the April 13, 2022 episode of AEW Dynamite, Suzuki's reign ended after he lost the title to Samoa Joe.

+Major League Wrestling (2023–present)

+On October 14, 2023, at Slaughterhouse, Suzuki made his Major League Wrestling debut, in a winning effort against Jacob Fatu.
+On February 29, 2024, at Intimidation Games, Suzuki unsuccessfully challenged Satoshi Kojima for the MLW World Heavyweight Championship.

+On June 1, 2024, at Battle Riot VI, Suzuki joined the Contra Unit teaming with Mads Krule Krügger and Ikuro Kwon to defeat Satoshi Kojima, Matt Riddle, and Akira in a six-man tag team match.
+Suzuki and Kwon would then defeat CozyMax to win the MLW World Tag Team Championships at Summer of the Beasts on August 29.